Temple Women of Color

-Tyler is happy to announce the new annual scholarship review, open to Tyler full-time undergraduate students.
+Tyler is happy to announce the annual scholarship review, open to Tyler full-time undergraduate students.
 Scholarships are available for spring and/or fall/spring of the following year.

 Most of these scholarships are need based but we don't use FAFSA information.
 We understand that FAFSA doesn't tell the whole story, and that many students don't qualify for federal aid, and therefore can't use the FAFSA.
 We ask for a financial need narrative.
 Tell us your story of why you need the aid.
 We take that into consideration when making the awards.
 Typically, winners are those who give back to the community, i.e. volunteer at Tyler or Temple, lead a student organization, work in the community, etc. The faculty scholarship committee carefully reviews all applications carefully.

-The completed applications must be sent to email@example.com no later than Friday, December 9, 2016 by 5pm EST - and must be submitted electronically.
+The completed applications must be sent to email@example.com by the established deadline and must be submitted electronically.
 A committee comprised of faculty and administrators will review all applications for awards.
 Many thanks to the generous donors who made these awards possible.

 Instructions for the application: Type directly into the application fields and then save and email or print, scan and email (depending on your browser, you often can't save the document with the fields filled in).
 Make sure you copy yourself on the email to see if the fields are all filled in.

 Go to the Tyler scholarships webpage for the application.